Rosy Blue 4 C's

 Carat weight: one of the 4 C’s of Diamond Quality

 One of the four C’s in determining the quality of a diamond stands for ‘carat weight’.
 To be able to determine the carat weight of a gemstone, an extremely precise and calibrated electronic scale is used.
-This specific scale captures the exact weight of a diamond to the fifth decimal place.
+This specific scale captures the exact weight of a diamond to the third decimal place.
 One carat has a weight of 200 milligrams or 1/5 gram, which will be subdivided into 100 points.
-This means capturing a gemstone’s weight to the fifth decimal place allows us to determine its exact weight to the nearest then-thousandth of a carat.
+This means capturing a gemstone’s weight to the third decimal place allows us to determine its exact weight to the nearest then-thousandth of a carat.
 So, although the actual size of a diamond and its carat weight are related, carat refers solely to the diamond’s weight.

 The diamond’s proportions, measurements, and facet angles are determined by another optical measuring device.
 This extremely accurate digital carat scale is used in the process of weighing a diamond.
 These processes are automated and take place in closed chambers to ensure precise measuring.
 After the measuring process, the true physical size expressed in millimetres and the weight expressed in carat (ct) is determined.